apptainer/apptainer-userdocs/appendix.rst

 .. _sec:build-localimage:

-This module allows you to build a container from an existing apptainer container on your host system.
+This module allows you to build a container from an existing Apptainer container on your host system.
 The name is somewhat misleading because your container can be in either image or directory format.